piwikiwi345/Spotify-Exploration/Data Handling/SQL.md

 # Data Handling Using SQL

 In this markdown file, I have included the SQL code I used to handle the raw .csv files I imported from the Spotify API.
-Included in this repository is the spotify [database](spotify.db) which holds the relevant data for this project.
+Included in this repository my own Spotify [database](spotify.db) which holds the relevant data for this project.